RNairn01/FF-Dice-Bot/README.md

 own running of these systems.
 The bot is designed to provide easy check resolution without the hassle of a
 third party web application.

+## Adding to server
+To add GENESYStems Administrator to a server first ensure that you have admin access to that server and then use this [link](https://discord.com/api/oauth2/authorize?client_id=783517670444105759&permissions=51200&scope=bot).

 ## Commands

 * **!ghelp** - Display all possible commands.